Mireille Mathieu: Career in the 21st century (2001–present)

 In December 2013, her lawyers won a lawsuit against MGM Home Entertainment for failing to compensate her production company, Abilene Disc, for the 1967 song Les Yeux de l'amour (The Eyes of Love), which was used in the German version of the movie Casino Royale.
 Since 2009, she has been the main guest star of the Spasskaya Tower Military Music Festival and Tattoo, held on Moscow's Red Square.
 On 5 September 2013, during her concert at the festival, she performed in a light dress under icy rain and gusty winds, refusing an offer for a coat as she deemed it disrespectful to the freezing audience in the stands.
 Russian TV's Culture channel praised her performance that day as a remarkable feat.

 Mathieu had an active tour schedule for 2014, celebrating her 50th year in show business (she dates her career from the year she won her first singing contest in Avignon).
 Her first concert was scheduled to be in Kyiv, and she held out hope it would proceed, but ultimately canceled it seven days prior "due to the instability".
 Her France 50th Anniversary tour ran from October to November 2014.

 Mathieu performed her 50th Anniversary tour in Germany and Austria from 1 to 16 March 2015, singing at sold-out venues in twelve different cities.
 She credits her sister and manager, Monique, for keeping the general audience ticket prices reasonable.

 In March 2015, she announced on her webpage that all concerts in Russia were canceled "due to the economic situation".
 The concert website stated that the Russian currency had collapsed, making it no longer possible to finance the concert and travel arrangements.

 On 26 May 2015, Mathieu performed at the "Culture Without Borders" (Culture sans frontière) project at the UNESCO headquarters in Paris.
 She participated in a concert titled The Allies of the Great Victory: A Musical Story, featuring the Jazz Band of Igor Butman (Russia-US).
 Other soloists included Allan Harris (US), Sanya Kroitor (Israel), Yakov Yavno (US), Igor Butman, Mikhail Gluz (Russia), Polina Zizak (Russia), and various other celebrities.

 On 30 July 2015, she returned to Byblos, Lebanon, after 41 years for the Byblos International Festival.
 Her sisters Monique—who is also her manager—and Marie France accompanied her mother on the trip, who then made a brief appearance with her on stage, escorted by the family servant, Hervé-Marc.

 On 20 March 2016, Mathieu's mother died at the age of 94 from a pulmonary embolism.
 She was entombed in the mausoleum Mathieu at the Saint-Véran cemetery in Avignon.

 Personal life

-Mathieu does not have a publicist and does not feel the need to expound on her private life.
-She is a devout Catholic and attends Catholic Mass with her family.
+Mathieu is a devout Catholic and attends Catholic Mass with her family.